100% UK Development Finance For Property Developers

 These are just some of the primary costs to take into account when considering development finance.
 Working with an independent broker will help ensure you gain access to the best possible deal to suit both your requirements and your budget.

-If a fee is charged, you will be informed of this in our initial quotation.
+At Platinum Global Bridging Finance, no broker fee applies on facilities of £500,000 or above.
+Where a fee applies on smaller facilities, you will be informed of this clearly in our initial quotation.

 Other Development Finance Costs to Take Into Account